 A month to month plan called “Bodalgo 30” – it costs 24.90 Euro per month (which is around $30 USD) per month.

 A six month plan called “Bodalgo 180” – it costs 119.90 Euro (which is around $130 USD).

 and a one-year plan called “Bodalgo 360” – which costs 219.90 Euro (about $250 USD).

 If you’re not ready to commit to a year, do what I did and try it out for a month:

 I picked up 2 new clients within the first month I tested it.
 So it really paid off.
 Those are clients I never would have been exposed to without being a member of Bodalgo.

 Now make sure your profile and demos are up to date.
 Once you upgrade you can instantly audition for any open jobs.
 Check out the “New Castings” section for currently available jobs or wait for emails that notify you of new opportunities.

-TIP: Some jobs on Bodalgo are quoted in US Dollars but most are in Euros.
-So before you quote a voice over project make sure you do the currency conversion using a calculator.
+Some jobs on Bodalgo are quoted in US Dollars but most are in Euros.
+So before you quote a voice-over project make sure you do the currency conversion using a calculator.

-Voice123 has over 40k clients and over 131k jobs have been posted.
+Voice123 has over 40k clients and over 131k voice over jobs have been posted.